roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/article.md

 *If you do intend to handle mouse or pointer events on the SVG itself, you should probably consider using an `img` or a CSS `background` tag for that particular SVG; doing so will make this a non-issue.*

-## Gotcha Four: Github Diffs
+## Gotcha Four: GitHub Diffs

 One concern we had was that the SVG diffs are pretty archaic to a potential code reviewer.
-Chris Coyier pointed out to me that github has recently deployed a sweet [svg viewing feature](https://github.com/blog/1902-svg-viewing-diffing) which allows you to toggle a view of the *blob*.
+Chris Coyier pointed out to me that GitHub has recently deployed a sweet [svg viewing feature](https://github.com/blog/1902-svg-viewing-diffing) which allows you to toggle a view of the *blob*.
 Very handy.

 ## Gotcha Five: Working With A Designer